keitaroyamada/Level-Compiler/README.md

 ### 2.2.
 Windows
 1. Download installer (*.exe) from the right panel ["Releases"](https://github.com/keitaroyamada/Level-Compiler/releases).
 2. Run downloaded exe file.
+If Windows displays a “Windows protected your PC” or “Unknown publisher” message, click More info and then Run anyway to proceed with installation.

 ### 2.3.
 Mac(Apple silicon)
 1. Download installer (*.dmg) from the right panel ["Releases"](https://github.com/keitaroyamada/Level-Compiler/releases).